Rosalina121/krem-bun/README.md

 and new follows.
 For colors you just need basic Twitch app with secret and id.
 For follows you need a User Access Token, for which I haven't built in a seamless integration (I just generate mine in a separate app and dont even refresh it lol).
 May do this someday.
 If you know how, or think it'd be just neat, open an issue or a PR.

+Colors when first fetched are stored in .color-cache.json (will be created if not present) for 30 days.
+This is as to not call Twitch api any time someone sends a message.
+Timeout is configurable.
+You could keep them forever I guess, but you won't notice when someone changes their color.

+**🏗️ Under construction**
+Caching of user profile pictures.
+This will be needed for Sims overlays.

 **Authentication**